 Small-molecule drugs are small enough to enter cells easily, so they are used for targets that are inside cells.

-Targeted therapies do have some drawbacks.
-These include:
+Targeted therapy does have some drawbacks.

 - Drugs for some targets are hard to develop.
 Reasons include the target’s structure, the target’s function in the cell, or both.

 What are the side effects of targeted therapy?